robertaramar/BounceShiftIn/README.md

 # BounceShiftIn
-De-bouncing buttons obtain through shifting in from a CD4014B
+De-bouncing buttons which status is obtained through shifting in from a CD4014B